How to Unfold Top Decays: Goal and method

 \subsection{Dataset}

-We use simulated events for top pair production, similar to the one used for the CMS jet mass measurement~\cite{CMS:2022kqg}.
+We use simulated events for top pair production, similar to the one used for a CMS measurement~\cite{CMS:2022kqg}.
 We generate the events with Madgraph~5~\cite{Alwall:2014hca}.
-Hadronization, parton showers, and multiple parton interactions are simulated with Pythia8.230~\cite{Sjostrand:2014zea} with the underlying event tune CP5.
+Hadronization, parton showers, and multiple parton interactions are simulated with Pythia~8.230~\cite{Sjostrand:2014zea} with the underlying event tune CP5~\cite{CMS:2019csb}.
 The samples include a simulation of the detector response implemented in Delphes~3.5.0~\cite{deFavereau:2013fsa} using the default CMS card with pile-up, and the e-flow algorithm.
 The pile-up subtraction only removes charged tracks associated to pile-up vertices.
+This simulation is a Delphes version of the CMS simulation for Ref.~\cite{CMS:2022kqg}.

-In the simulated data, we have access to three stages of the simulation chain. particles.
+In the simulated data, we have access to three stages of the simulation chain.
 The parton level includes the hard interactions of the top quarks, that decay into a $b$-quark and a $W$-boson, that subsequently decays into two quarks or lepton and neutrino.
 The particle level refers to all stable particles with lifetimes longer than $10^{-8}$~s after parton shower and hadronization.
 Finally, the detector level describes particle candidates after the detector simulation.
+At this point, we limit ourselves to events which appear at all three stages, our results show that the treatment of efficiency effects is sub-leading and beyond the scope of this study.

 Event selections are applied at the particle and detector level.
-All events that do not pass any of the selections are rejected from the further analysis.
-For the signal or measurement region, we only consider lepton-hadron top pairs at the parton level,
+All events that do not pass either of the selections are rejected from further analysis.
+For the signal or measurement region, we only consider $t\bar{t}$ pairs in the lepton+jets decay at the parton level,